Property Appraisals: Can You Negotiate When It's Too High, or Low?

 The appraiser asked me about the value of one of the corner-units based a previous sale of mine, and I had to explain to him the difference in the view and location was significant.
 And that's why our other unit sold for so much more.

 In all, there are a number of different factors that the appraiser has to consider when coming up with a home value.
-They also reach out to the realtors and we do work together to help each other out.
+They also reach out to the agents and we do work together to help each other out.

 What If The Value Comes In Low?